stackhpc/ansible-slurm-appliance/docs/production.md

 - Get it agreed up front what the cluster names will be.
 Changing this later requires instance deletion/recreation.

-- At least three environments should be created:
+- At least two environments should be created on top of the `site` base environment:
-    - `site`: site-specific base environment
     - `production`: production environment
     - `staging`: staging environment

   A `dev` environment should also be created if considered required, or this can be left until later.

-  These can all be produced using the cookicutter instructions, but the `production` and `staging` environments will need their `environments/$ENV/ansible.cfg` file modifying so that they point to the `site` environment:

-    ```ini
-    inventory = ../common/inventory,../site/inventory,inventory
-    ```

-  In general only the `site` environment will need an `inventory/groups` file - this is templated out by cookiecutter and should be modified as required to enable features for all environments at the site.
+  In general only the `inventory/groups` file in the `site` environment is needed - it can be modified as required to enable features for all environments at the site.

 - To avoid divergence of configuration all possible overrides for group/role